-The "Gerd Rubahn" Symphony No. 3 (Updated July 8, 2013)
+The Mystery of the "Gerd Rubahn" Symphony No. 3

 The history of the commercially recorded Bruckner Symphonies is peppered with instances where the true identity of the performers has been in question.
 The discography is filled with names such a Henri Adolf, Cesare Cantieri, Jan Tubbs, etc. who are conductors that no one has even seen.
 There are also recordings by such ensembles as the South German Philharmonic and the Hastings Symphony that have never given a public concert.